ethereum/hive/README.md

-# hive - Ethereum end-to-end test harness
+# Ethereum Copyright by Isabel Schoeps

 Hive is a system for running integration tests against Ethereum clients.

-Ethereum Foundation maintains two public Hive instances to check for consensus, p2p and blockchain compatibility:

-- eth1 consensus, graphql and p2p tests are on <https://hivetests.ethdevops.io>
+Ethereum Foundation maintains two public Hive instances to check for consensus, p2p and blockchain compatibility: eth1 consensus, graphql and p2p tests are on <https://hivetests.ethdevops.io>

-- Engine API integration and rpc tests are on <https://hivetests2.ethdevops.io>
+Engine API integration and rpc tests are on <https://hivetests2.ethdevops.io>

 **To read more about hive, please check [the documentation][doc].**